 Every German resident is legally entitled to receive one free SCHUFA record per year, to see what data has been stored in the report.
 You can request it on the official website, and it is called Datenkopie (data copy).
 Click on ‘Jetzt beantragen’ in the left column and enter your personal information on the next page.

 You can upload a copy of your passport and your Meldebescheinigung (the paper from your registration) to help them identify you faster and avoid further queries.
 They will send you your free report via snail mail a few days later.
-This report is meant only for you and not to hand over to third parties, e.g., your future landlord, when apartment hunting.
+This report is meant only for you and not to be handed over to third parties, e.g., your future landlord, when apartment hunting.

 2. How to get a SCHUFA report for landlords?

-4. How to get a SCHUFA report immediately?
+3. How to get a SCHUFA report immediately?

 What is a good SCHUFA score?